samplchallenges/SAMPL9/protein_ligand/NCATS_experimental_data/README.md

 Some SMILES strings provided by NCATS were apparently incorrect and could not be parsed; compounds with these SMILES strings are reflected in `trancheN_failures.txt`.
 Later (May 2022), NCATS provided sdf files containing conformers for these molecules, and then we generated updated SMILES strings.
 Because of the lateness of this data, we have not updated the `nanoluc_compounds_trancheN.csv` files with these SMILES strings, but instead provided them in `nanoluc_compounds_trancheN_failure_updates.csv`.
 Participants can choose to include these compounds or skip them.

+For Stage 2, the `nanoluc_binders_tranche1.csv` file contains compound IDs for binders, as well as original NCATS-provided SMILES strings for these.
+SDFs and updated/corrected SMILES strings for failures may be obtained from other files in this repository.

 ## Manifest
 - `nanoluc_compounds_tranche1.csv`: Tranche 1 of compounds for which to predict NanoLuc binding.
 Contains compound IDs and isomeric SMILES.
 Predictions should be of whether compounds do or do not bind with detection thresholds as specified in the challenge description.
 - `nanoluc_compounds_tranche2.csv`: Tranche 2 of compounds for which to predict NanoLuc binding.
 Contains compound IDs and isomeric SMILES.
 Predictions should be of whether compounds do or do not bind with detection thresholds as specified in the challenge description.